ILIAS-eLearning/ILIAS/Modules/Chatroom/README.md

 ## Server configuration

-If the chat server is to be run in a different directory, the entire ILIAS chat directory (`ILIAS / Modules / Chatroom / chat`) must be copied to the desired directory.
+If the chat server is to be run in a different directory, the entire ILIAS chat directory (`ILIAS / Modules / Chatroom / chat`) MUST be copied to the desired directory.

-***Note***: The following configuration files are generated in ILIAS (see - [ILIAS Configuration](#ilias configuration)).
-These **must** be copied again when changing the configuration in ILIAS!
+**Note**: The following configuration files are generated in ILIAS (see - [ILIAS Configuration](#ilias configuration)).
+These MUST be copied again when changing the configuration in ILIAS!

 The two configuration files `server.cfg` and` client.cfg` can be found in the path `[PATH_TO_EXTERNAL_DATA_DIRECTORY] / [ANY_CLIENT_ID] / chatroom`.